-The Native American community in Granville County was very much a community, and not a place where unconnected random Native peoples settled.
-It was/is very much a thriving, connected community of very closely related families that have been intermarrying with one another since at least the early/mid 1700s.
+The Native American community in Granville County was very much a community, and not a place where unconnected random Native American peoples settled.
+It was/is very much a thriving, connected community of very closely related families that have been intermarrying with one another in this exact location since at least the early/mid 1700s.

 There is probably no better way to demonstrate this, than to identify the group of Saponi Indians that were documented living in Granville County next to Col William Eaton.
 In the previous blog post, I listed several sources from the mid 1700s that placed a group of Saponi families living next to Eaton.
 It is from this group of original settlers that the Native community in Granville traces its roots to.
 But who exactly were these early families and how can we identify them?